PHolmesOnGit/devOpsExercise/README.md

 ########################################################

-At the moment is is pretty simple to set up and run.
+At the moment it is pretty simple to set up and run.
 The program doesn't require any libraries that aren't usually preinstalled with python 3